Interrupted Music: Summary

 The book's title alludes to the music of creation in the Ainulindalë at the start of The Silmarillion; the music is interrupted by the evil Melkor, spoiling the world of Arda.
 The book is not about Tolkien's use of music as such.

 The book is in three parts.
 Part 1 examines Tolkien's "body of connected legend", which he intended as a mythology for England.
 The four chapters assess Tolkien's motives for attempting this; the models available to him, including people such as Elias Lönnrot who assembled the Finnish epic poem, the Kalevala, and literary traditions such as Arthurian legend; points of view on the mythology; and the way Tolkien assembled a literary tradition.
-She states that Tolkien presents The Lord of the Rings at four levels: "as the story itself; as one version of that story embodying references to other versions; as a historical artifact—the Red Book; [and] as a modern edition of that book complete with scholarly and critical apparatus".
+Flieger states that Tolkien presents The Lord of the Rings at four levels: "as the story itself; as one version of that story embodying references to other versions; as a historical artifact—the Red Book; [and] as a modern edition of that book complete with scholarly and critical apparatus".

 Part 2 describes how Tolkien intended to present his legendarium, in particular by framing it with a time-travelling visitor such as Eriol/Ælfwine the mariner.

 Part 3 looks at Celtic influences on Tolkien.
 He had stated that he disliked the Celtic in a letter, but Flieger notes that he also said that his mythology should possess "the fair elusive beauty that some call Celtic".
 The influences she identifies include the Celtic otherworld, stories of "sunken or engulfed lands" like Tolkien's Númenor, and the immram tradition of wandering sea-voyages.

 Publication history

 Interrupted Music was first published by Kent State University Press in 2005, in paperback format.
-The book is not illustrated.
+The book is not illustrated, other than the use of Ted Nasmith's The Incoming Sea at the Rainbow Cleft on the cover.